ahmadary772/teclaptop/content/posts/best-motherboards-for-rtx-3080-in-2023.md

           GB DDR4 memory; 4400 MHz memory speed**"
     paragraphs:
       - paragraph: >-
-          Customers were impressed by the ASUS TUF Gaming X570-Plus WIFI's design, use, sheerness, and price.
+          Customers were impressed by the **ASUS TUF Gaming X570-Plus WIFI**'s design, use, sheerness, and price.
 The VRM, PCH, and M.2 heatsinks are the most active and vigorous, making it the ideal motherboard for the 3080.
 In addition, FanXpert 4 and a hybrid fan prevent the temperature